bhqweb/bhqweb.github.io/_includes/forum004-a11.md

 support the Baptist Historical Society of Queensland by becoming members.
 Membership subscriptions are the only regular source of finances.
-Members receive the BHSG Newsletter, and are able to join in the Society’s activities and have a good opportunity to contribute to its historical work.
+Members receive the BHSG Newsletter, and are able to join in the Societyâ€™s activities and have a good opportunity to contribute to its historical work.